telerik/kendo-ui-core/docs/framework/localization/overview.md

 ## See Also

-Other articles related to the localization of Kendo UI widgets:
+Articles on the localization of Kendo UI widgets:

 * [Localize the Grid Widget]({% slug localization_kendoui_grid_widget %})
 * [Globalization and Localization in Telerik UI for ASP.NET MVC](/aspnet-mvc/globalization)